Kartik Naach

-Kartik Naach (कात्तिक नाच, also known as Kachhalā Pyākhan (Nepal Bhasa: कछला प्याखं)), is a dance musical play that is performed every month of Kartik (October or November) in Nepal.
-It was started in 1641 AD by Nepali Malla King Siddhi Narsingh Malla.
+Kartik Naach (कात्तिक प्याखं) is a Newar language musical theatre performed in the month of Kartik (October or November) in Nepal.
+It was started in 1641 AD by King Siddhi Narsingh Malla.
 The play is performed in Kartik Dabali, Patan Durbar Square every year.

 It is usually presented for two to 27 days with 17 tales of Hindu god Vishnu.
-Originally it was shown for two days, but Narsingh Malla's son Shree Niwas Malla added seven days, and Narsingh Malla's grandson Yog Narendra Malla added 15.
+Originally it was shown for two days, but Narsingh Malla's son Srinivas Malla added seven days, and Narsingh Malla's grandson Yog Narendra Malla added 15.